 Some vegetables are higher in carbohydrates and starch than others.
-Starchy vegetables include potatoes, winter squash (acorn, butternut, spaghetti, Hubbard, and others), corn, peas, and most types of beans.
+Starchy vegetables include potatoes, winter squash (acorn squash, butternut squash, spaghetti squash, Hubbard squash, and others), corn, peas, and most types of beans.
 These foods are good sources of important vitamins and minerals, just like vegetables that contain fewer carbs.
 However, higher carbs means a higher calorie count.
 This does not mean you need to avoid these vegetables, but it’s wise to limit the amount you eat.

 Here’s a good nutrition tip: When it comes to meal planning, put starchy vegetables in the same category as rice, pasta, and bread, and have only one food from this category per meal.
 For example, have potatoes and asparagus rather than potatoes and corn, or acorn squash and a salad, rather than acorn squash and pasta.
 Pairing starchy vegetables with vegetables lower in starch will help you increase your overall intake of vegetables while reducing the chance of overloading on higher-calorie choices.